 Sussman, Abigail B., and Christopher Y. Olivola (2011).
 Axe the tax: Taxes are disliked more than equivalent costs.
 Journal of Marketing Research, 48 (November), 91-101.

 Khemlani, Sangeet S., Abigail B. Sussman, and Daniel M. Oppenheimer (2011).
 Harry Potter and the sorcerer's scope: Latent scope biases in explanatory reasoning.
 Memory and Cognition, 39(3), 527-535.

 Zhang, C. Yiwei and Abigail B. Sussman (2018).
 The Role of Mental Accounting in Household Spending and Investing Decisions.
 In C. Chaffin (Ed.), Client Psychology.
 New York: Wiley.

 Olivola, Christopher Y. and Abigail B. Sussman (2015).
 Taxes and Consumer Behavior.
 In M. Norton, D. Rucker, and C. Lamberton (Eds.), Cambridge Handbook of Consumer Psychology.
 New York: Cambridge University Press.

-±Sussman, Abigail B., Anna Paley, and Adam L. Alter.
-Mentally Accounting for Food: Booking, Posting, and Reconciling Exceptional Consumption (revise and resubmit, Journal of Consumer Research)
+±Sussman, Abigail B., ±Anna Paley, and Adam L. Alter.
+Consumption of Exceptional Food (revise and resubmit, Journal of Consumer Research)

 Materials provided are for educational use only.
 All articles are the sole copyright of their respective publishers.